Content Reviewed by: Tucker Clagett • July.17.2021 Vertified Content

 But yes, a family member can sue another family member for negligence in Maryland.
 When I explain, you will see how this makes sense.

-Maryland law used to prevent a family member covered by an insurance policy from suing another family member who caused an accident while driving.
+Maryland law formerly prevented a family member covered by an insurance policy from suing another family member who caused a car accident while driving.

 In my example, there is one insurance policy covering the husband and wife.
 In the eyes of the insurance company, the wife should not be able to sue and get money from her own insurance policy.

 Maryland changed this law a few years ago.
 Now, the wife in my example can sue her husband, but only up the amount of the available insurance coverage.

 So the insurance policy has to pay out, but there is no chance of a judgment against the husband himself.

 This makes sense.
 And it is fair.
 You should be able to get paid from an insurance policy that covers you if another party (even your own family member) is negligent.
 But by making sure the plaintiff is capped at the policy limits, there is no possibility of one family member getting a judgment against another that won’t be covered by insurance.

 So yes, a child can sue his parent, but only up to the limits of available insurance coverage, which means it is really just going after insurance.
 That is what most car accident cases are anyway.
 This is a good law Maryland has, and I have already seen it benefit people involved in personal injury cases here in Waldorf, Maryland.